Allowances Exempt From Tax Withholding And Super

 - the amount and nature of the allowance is shown separately in the accounting records of the payer (i.e. employer)

 Amounts paid in excess of approved limits (eg cents per km for more than 5,000 kms, or at a rate higher than the approved cents-per-kilometre rate) are generally required to have tax withheld, and certain payments may also be subject to super guarantee obligations.

 PAYG ‘nil’ & special rate payments

-Certain payments have a ‘nil’ or special rate specified by regulation, including (not exhaustive):
+Certain payments have a withholding tax rate varied to ‘nil’, or a special rate specified by regulation, including (not exhaustive):

 - Directors Fees payable to a related entity – PAYG tax is varied to nil – F2016L00222